Cinnamon Roll Phyllo Dough Dessert

 - Make sure the cream cheese is at room temperature before mixing it for the frosting.

-Find more phyllo dough desserts here
+Find more phyllo dough recipes here

 Cinnamon Roll Phyllo Dough Dessert